zfbxrk518/REST-API-PROJECT/readme2.md

 post = create
 API + REST = REST API
 REST is the most common convention that we use for our APIs, there are other types like GraphQL and RPC.

+Infrastructures: companies rent computers from cloud computing companies, including: companies                         PaaS aws : amazon web services      Elastic Beanstalk
+gcp: google cloud platform     App Engine microsoft azure                App Service

+You rent a bunch of computers, a.k.a IaaS = Infrastructure as a Service.
+Small computer in the software calls virtual machine or VMs.
+Load Balancer
+ PaaS = Platform as a Service

+Microservices: